This recipe for Homemade Lentil Soup is an Italian classic. It’s a delicious, warming vegetarian soup that’s perfect for lunch or dinner.

 - For extra protein and flavor, try cooking some bacon in the pan before adding the onions.

-Can lentil soup be frozen?
-Yes, lentil soup freezes well.
-Before freezing, allow the soup to cool (don’t leave to cool at room temperature over an hour to avoid harmful bacteria) and then portion the soup into freezer bags or freezer-safe containers.
+- Before freezing, allow the soup to cool (cool at room temperature for no longer than an hour to avoid harmful bacteria), and then portion the soup into freezer bags or freezer-safe containers.
+Freeze for up to 3 months.

 Ingredients